dwyl/apprenticeship/README.md

 <!-- We don't write code for hedge funds and high frequency traders
-to [help rich people get richer](https://youtu.be/_HDFegpX5gI). --> We do not expect that _all_ the people doing the Apprenticeship to write code.
+to [help rich people get richer](https://youtu.be/_HDFegpX5gI). --> We do not expect that _all_ the people doing the Apprenticeship to write code for their _career_.
 In fact we expect people to gravitate to the area of creativity they most enjoy and is most fulfilling/valuable to them.